charlieroberts/interface.server/README.markdown

 #Using the Interface.js Server

-Prebuilt binaries of the server are available for OS X and Windows [here][binaries]

 ![Screenshot](https://raw.github.com/charlieroberts/interface.server/screenshots/server_screenshot.png)

 This project is designed as a server for interfaces created with [Interface.js][interfacejs].
 The Interface.js Server has a number of purposes